TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Chassis.md

 ## Analysis

 ### 3D Printing Material Selection
 The type of 3D printing polymer that shall be used for the chassis is Polyethylene Terephthalate Glycol (PETG).
 When compared to other types of 3D printing plastics, PETG appears to be the best choice due to its combination of strength, UV resistance, low moisture absorption, and relatively high heat resistance [2].
-Additionally, PETG is compatible with the Tennessee Tech 3D printers and is a cost-effective option.
+It is a non-conductive plastic, so the a 0.5 cm thick shell shall not block or significantly attenuate incoming signals.
+Furthermore, PETG is compatible with the Tennessee Tech 3D printers and is a cost-effective option.
 To enhance thermal performance, white PETG filament was selected, as lighter colors absorb less radiant heat from the sun, which is an important factor for outdoor operation.

 ### Shell Design and Dimensions
 The enclosure consists of two main 3D-printed parts: an interior shell tightly fitted around the Raspberry Pi 5 and its PoE HAT, and a larger exterior shell designed to shield the internal components from environmental exposure.
 The Raspberry Pi 5 itself measures approximately 85 mm × 56 mm × 18 mm [7].
 To house this and allow some airflow around the PoE fan, the interior shell is sized accordingly.
 The exterior shell has been designed with dimensions of 13 cm × 10 cm × 6 cm and a wall thickness of 0.5 cm, offering enough space for air circulation and structural stability, while also maintaining a compact profile suitable for mounting on a light post.
 With these dimensions, the total surface area of the box is 536 square centimeters (0.0536 square meters), which will be used in the heat transfer calculation.